 - Government and political system in the UK

-- Who is in power in the UK?
+- The British Prime Minister: who is currently in power in the UK?

 - Voting in the UK